Cylinders in rational surfaces: Introduction

+Let $S$ be a smooth rational surface.
+A \emph{cylinder} in $S$ is an open subset $U\subset S$ such that $U\cong\mathbb{C}^1\times Z$ for an affine curve $Z$.
 The surface $S$ contains many cylinders, and it seems hopeless to describe all of them.
-Instead of doing this, one can consider a similar problem for \emph{polarized} rational surfaces.
-This problem has a significant application in affine geometry (see \cite{KPZ11a,KPZ12a,KPZ12b}).
+Instead, one can consider a similar problem for \emph{polarized} surfaces (see \cite{KPZ11a,KPZ12a,KPZ12b,CheltsovParkWon1,CheltsovParkWon3,MarquandWon}).
+To~describe it, fix an ample $\mathbb{Q}$-divisor $A$ on the surface $S$.